Lineup: Experience and confusion

 Players' individual experience

 Experience positively affects a player's actions on the field.
 The players get their experience through playing matches.
-Cup matches give about double the amount of experience compared to league games.
+The National Cup and Divisional Cup gives the player on the field the double amount of experience compared to a league game.
+Challenger and Consolation Cup matches gives your players half the experience they would get in a league game.

 An International friendly match gives about a fifth of the experience that a league match gives and a friendly against a team from your own country gives about half as much as an international friendly.
 National team matches give the most experience, followed by Hattrick Masters matches.